Is the Hang Seng correction just getting started?

 With economic problems mounting, the Hang Seng could soon be falling again.

 Why settle for less?
 Trade more major indices for longer hours than anywhere else.
-Access over 80 indices, 158 hours a week with us.
-Find out more about indices trading or open an account to trade now.
+Access over 80 indices, 158 hours a week with us, the UK’s No.1 trading provider.* Find out more about indices trading or open an account to trade now.

 Live prices on most popular markets

 Prices above are subject to our website terms and agreements.
 Prices are indicative only.
 All share prices are delayed by at least 15 minutes.

 Find out what charges your trades could incur with our transparent fee structure.

 Discover why so many clients choose us, and what makes us a world-leading provider of spread betting and CFDs.